 \section{Discussion and conclusion}

-In this article, we have calculated the Hawking temperature from the tunneling of a Dirac particle from the black hole.
-The Hawking temperature so obtained is affected by the black hole’s parameters, such as electric and magnetic charges, magnetic mass, the cosmological constant, and the angular momentum of the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter (HNKNK-AdS) black hole.
-The heat capacity of the black hole near the event horizon for the different values of angular momentum has infinite discontinuities and reduces the Hawking temperature for the Kerr-Newman black hole and the heat capacity of the Kerr-Newman black hole has been obtained as well.
+In this article, we have derived the Hawking temperature by analyzing the tunneling of a Dirac particle from the black hole.
+The resulting Hawking temperature is influenced by various parameters of the black hole, including its electric and magnetic charges, magnetic mass, cosmological constant, and the angular momentum of the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter (HNKNK-AdS) black hole.
+We also examined the heat capacity near the event horizon, finding that different angular momentum values exhibit infinite discontinuities, which reduce the Hawking temperature for the Kerr-Newman black hole.
+It is seen that the smaller the inner event horizon of the black hole, the more the black hole system becomes unstable and unphysical.
+The black hole system tends to become stable as the event horizon increases.
+Additionally, we calculated the heat capacity of the Kerr-Newman black hole.